Why Build Your Own Hyperconverged Infrastructure Solution?

 BYO HCI benefits - Right-size the solution

-It is possible to build an HCI solution to fit your specific requirements and budgets in terms of compute requirements and storage capacity, rather than use a “one size fits all” solution that occurs with the appliance-based approach and can lead to over-provisioning.
+It’s possible to build a hyperconverged infrastructure solution to fit your specific requirements and budgets in terms of compute requirements and storage capacity, rather than use a “one size fits all” HCI solution that occurs with the appliance-based approach and can lead to over-provisioning.

 BYO HCI benefits - Best of breed technology